jlssmt/ioBroker.gym-tracker/README.md

 ### Getting started

 You are almost done, only a few steps left:
-1. Create a new repository on GitHub with the name `ioBroker.mcfit`
+1. Create a new repository on GitHub with the name `ioBroker.gym-tracker`

 1. Push all files to the GitHub repo.
 The creator has already set up the local repository for you:
     ```bash
     git push origin master
     ```
-1. Add a new secret under https://github.com/jlssmt/ioBroker.mcfit/settings/secrets.
+1. Add a new secret under https://github.com/jlssmt/ioBroker.gym-tracker/settings/secrets.
 It must be named `AUTO_MERGE_TOKEN` and contain a personal access token with push access to the repository, e.g. yours.
 You can create a new token under https://github.com/settings/tokens.

 1. Head over to [src/main.ts](src/main.ts) and start programming!